-- Believing that academic performance in school is the best indicator of a student’s academic potential in college, Lawrence allows you to choose whether you will submit your ACT and/or SAT results for admission review.
+- Lawrence believes that academic performance in school is the best indicator of a student’s academic potential in college.
+This is why it is test optional, allowing you to choose whether or not you will submit your ACT and/or SAT results for admission review.

 - Lawrence’s Honor Code creates an academic and social environment that values cooperation over competition.
 At Lawrence, when you complete any assignment or test, you’ll reaffirm this Honor Code.
 The Honor Code works so well that professors will often give take-home exams with the simple instructions: “Don’t use your notes or books.
 Take an hour to answer the questions.
 Bring it back next week.”
 You can do your work in the comfort of your own room, along the Fox River, at the coffee shop — wherever.
 We trust you.

 - Explore your interests more deeply by taking advantage of almost limitless opportunities for engaged learning through one-on-one tutorials, independent study, honors projects and studio lessons.
 Last year, nearly two-thirds of our classes had a total enrollment of just one student.

 - Receive funding to pursue your passions and academic interests.
 Lawrence invests in you, offering a range of grants including $4,000 individual research grants, up to $3,000 for sustainability projects, grants to present research at professional conferences, support volunteer initiatives, support summer internships and more.

 - Björklunden, a 441-acre estate located on the shores of Lake Michigan in beautiful Door County, lets students explore nature, take part in language immersion opportunities, practice meditation and mindfulness, take part in team bonding weekends, or just get away to practice, study, reflect, or have fun.

 - All classes, including introductory courses, are taught by faculty members, 97% of whom hold the most advanced degree in their field.